UPSCGeeks

 2 questions · check your understanding

-1. Who described the Cripps Mission's offer as 'a post-dated cheque on a crashing bank'?
+1. Who described the Cripps Mission's offer as 'a post-dated cheque'?

 2. The slogan 'Give me blood, and I will give you freedom' is associated with: